 - Whether you want to use a single instalment or two instalment process

-Average rates go for 1.5% – 3.5% per 30 days for two instalment transactions.
+Average rates range from 1.5% to 3.5% per 30 days for two-instalment transactions.
 The rates can be pro-rated to handle shorter or longer time periods.
-Due to their higher advances, single instalment transactions have a higher cost and usually go for 1.8% – 5% (flat fee).
+Due to their higher advances, single-instalment transactions have a higher cost of 1.8% to 5% (flat fee).

 The facility is designed to grow with your company.
 It can adapt and increase as your haul more loads – as long as your invoices qualify for financing.
 This can be a significant benefit for companies that want to focus on expansion.

 Lastly, qualifying for factoring is simpler than qualifying for conventional business financing.
 This option is suitable for new and growing transportation carriers.

 Qualifying for freight bill factoring is fairly simple.
 Most accounts can be set up in a few days.
 Your company must:

 - Have creditworthy shippers and brokers

 - Not have major tax or legal problems